centre-for-humanities-computing/DaCy/DaCy_training/readme.md

 The `requirements.txt` includes the requirements for running the projects, note that these are installed using the workflow in the `project.yml` som you are unlikely to need to install these manually (with the exception of spacy).

-## Perfomance
+## Performance
 The following table shows the performance on the DaNE dataset of models trained for DaCy.
 Highest scores are highlighted with **bold** and the second highest is <ins>underlined</ins>.
 The models which do not have a DaCy name is not included in DaCy as faster and better performing models were available.
-E.g. while the ConvBert model are fast their don't compare favorably to the Ælæctra Model.
+E.g. while the ConvBert model are fast their don't compare favourably to the Ælæctra Model.

 <div align="center"><img src="img/perf_training.png"/></div>